Carbon NewsThe Clean Energy Powerhouses: US Lithium Imports Soar 49% and Argentina's Copper...

 A Lithium Boom in Q2 2024

-The US has seen a significant increase in the import of lithium and critical minerals during the second quarter of 2024, according to S&P Global Market Intelligence.
-These materials are crucial for electric vehicles (EVs) and other clean energy applications.
+The US has seen a significant increase in the import of lithium and critical minerals during the second quarter of 2024, as these materials are crucial for electric vehicles (EVs) and other clean energy applications.

 Processed lithium materials, including lithium carbonate and lithium hydroxide, rose 8.7% year-over-year, totaling 3,709 metric tons.
 Moreover, the import of refined lithium compounds, essential for creating cathode materials and electrolyte solutions for batteries, saw a sharp 49.2% rise to 17,122 metric tons.